 Collateral requirements under our repurchase and derivative agreements are dependent on our counterparties' determination of the fair value of securities pledged and the "haircut" levels they apply against the value of our securities.
 Haircuts under repo agreements are typically determined on an individual transaction basis and reflect our counterparties' assessment of the underlying risk associated with the specific collateral.
-Our derivative agreements also require that we maintain a minimum collateral balance regardless of the value of the derivative instrument based on our counterparties' assessment of risk specific to the derivative instrument and clearing exchange rules.
 Haircut levels and minimum margin requirements can change overtime and could be expected to increase during periods of elevated market volatility.
 We are also subject to daily variation margin requirements based on changes in the value of our collateral and, in the case of derivative agreements, changes in the value of the derivative instrument.
 Daily variation margin requirements under our interest rate derivative agreements also entitle us to receive collateral if the value of amounts owed to us under the derivative instrument exceeds a minimum margin requirement.
 Our agreements may provide that the valuations of securities securing our obligations under the agreement are to be obtained from a generally recognized source agreed to by both parties to the agreement.
 Other agreements provide that our counterparty has the sole discretion to determine the value of pledged collateral, but is required to act in good faith in making determinations of value.
 Our agreements generally provide that in the event of a margin call, collateral must be posted on the same business day, subject to notice requirements.
-As of June 30, 2020, we had met all our margin requirements.
+As of September 30, 2020, we had met all our margin requirements.

 The value of Agency RMBS is reduced by principal pay-downs on the mortgage pools underlying them.
 Fannie Mae and Freddie Mac publish monthly security pay-down factors for their mortgage pools on the fifth day after month-end and remit payment based on these factors generally on the 25th day after month-end.
 Counterparties to our bi-lateral repurchase agreements typically assess margin to account for these principal pay-downs prior to our receipt of the principal repayment when pool level principal payment data becomes available.
 The FICC assesses margin based on its internally projected pay-down rates on the last day of each month (referred to as the "blackout period exposure adjustment" or "blackout margin").
 On the fifth day of the month, the blackout margin is released and collateralization requirements are adjusted to the actual published factor data.
-Consequently, our liquidity is temporarily reduced each month until we receive payment of the paydown amounts.
+Consequently, our liquidity is temporarily reduced each month until we receive payment of the pay-down amounts.
 We attempt to manage the liquidity risk associated with principal pay-downs by monitoring conditions impacting prepayment rates and through asset selection.
-As of June 30, 2020, given the current market conditions and elevated prepayment risk associated with historically low interest rates, our portfolio largely consisted of higher coupon specified pool securities, which have a lower risk of prepayment compared to generic Agency RMBS, and TBA securities, which do not expose us to margin calls due to prepayments.
+As of September 30, 2020, given the current market conditions and elevated prepayment risk associated with historically low interest rates, our portfolio largely consisted of higher coupon specified pool securities, which have a lower risk of prepayment compared to generic Agency RMBS, and TBA securities, which do not expose us to margin calls due to prepayments.

 Haircut levels and minimum margin requirements imposed by counterparties reduce the amount of our unencumbered assets and limit the amount we can borrow against our investment securities.
-For the six months ended June 30, 2020, haircuts on Agency RMBS collateral remained stable.
-Haircuts and funding levels for our less liquid, credit-oriented securities, however, were adversely impacted by the dislocation in the financial markets in the first quarter, but improved to more normal levels during the second quarter.
-As of June 30, 2020, the weighted average haircut on our repurchase agreements was approximately 4.4% of the value of our collateral, inclusive of collateral funded through BES, unchanged from December 31, 2019.
+For the nine months ended September 30, 2020, haircuts on Agency RMBS collateral remained stable.
+Haircuts and funding levels for our less liquid, credit-oriented securities, however, were adversely impacted by the dislocation in the financial markets in the first quarter, but have since improved to more normal levels.
+As of September 30, 2020, the weighted average haircut on our repurchase agreements was approximately 4.4% of the value of our collateral, inclusive of collateral funded through BES, largely unchanged from December 31, 2019.